 The world was orange and turquoise, sunlight playing on labradorite.
-There was a man in front of a canvas, painting an ever changing field - wheat, poppies, sunflowers.
+There was a man in front of a canvas, painting an ever-changing field - wheat, poppies, sunflowers.
 Van Gogh at work.
 Orange and turquoise, again.
 Next, I was in a museum.
-It was quite dark, but there was an illuminated sphere in the middle … Continue reading Sixty-Two
+It was quite dark, but there was an illuminated sphere in the middle of … Continue reading Orange and Turquoise

 It was almost night.
 At the edge of the forest, I saw a woman dressed in heavy fabric.
 On top of her head, there was something embellished with pearls, stones and gold.
 She was climbing a hill.
 A vast landscape below.
 Then, like a drawing on the sky, electric lines.
 She looked at me as if to check whether I noticed.